Did you recently invest in an Epicor ERP implementation? If so, you’re joining some impressive ranks.

 - Consistently slow performance solved by system reboot

-- Consistently slow performance that Epicor Technical Support cannot reproduce
+- Always slow performance that Epicor Technical Support cannot reproduce

 - High memory utilization